Georgia State Route 92: History

-1920s
+1920s through 1940s

 The roadway that would eventually become SR 92 was established at least as early as 1919 as part of SR 42 from Fayetteville to Fairburn.
 By the end of 1921, SR 42's path was shifted to the east.
 Its former path was redesignated as part of SR 54.

-1930s

 By the end of 1931, the southern half of this segment of SR 54 had a "sand clay or top soil" surface.
 In January 1932, SR 92 was established from US 78/SR 8 in Douglasville to SR 6 in Hiram.
 In December 1933, SR 92 was extended south-southeast to Fairburn with a ferry over the Chattahoochee River.
 The next year, SR 54's segment from Fayetteville to Fairburn was shifted southward.
 SR 92 was extended from Fairburn to Griffin, absorbing this segment.
 By the end of the year, the portion in Griffin had a completed hard surface.
 A portion northwest of Griffin, as well as the Fulton County portion of the Fairburn–Douglasville segment, was under construction.
 Early in 1935, the northern half of the Douglas County portion of the Fairburn–Douglasville segment was under construction.
 By the middle of the year, the southern half of this portion was also under construction.
 About a year later, a portion northwest of Griffin had a sand clay or top soil surface.
 A few months later, nearly the entire Douglas County portion of the Fairburn–Douglasville segment had completed grading, but was not surfaced.
 In 1938, a portion north of the Douglas–Paulding county line was under construction.
 By the middle of 1939, the northern half of the Fulton County portion of the Fairburn–Douglasville segment was under construction.
 Also, the southern part of the Douglas County portion of this segment had completed grading, but was not surfaced.
 Around the middle of the year, SR 92 was established from US 278/SR 6 in Dallas to US 41/SR 3 in Acworth.
 However, there is no indication if the highway was concurrent with SR 6 from Hiram to Dallas or if this was a completely separate segment.
 The crossing of the Chattahoochee River was indicated to have "no bridge or ferry".
 The northern half of the Fulton County portion of the Fairburn–Douglasville segment, as well as a portion from Douglasville to just south of Hiram, had completed grading, but was not surfaced.
 At the end of the year, a portion northeast of Dallas was under construction.